Princelad/ganesh-auto-parts/README.md

 ### Install from APK

-1. Download `GaneshAutoParts-v1.0.0-release.apk` from the `releases/` folder
-2. Transfer to your Android device
-3. Enable "Install from Unknown Sources" in Settings
+1. Visit the GitHub Releases page: https://github.com/Princelad/ganesh-auto-parts/releases
+2. Find the desired release and download the APK asset (e.g. GaneshAutoParts-v1.0.0-release.apk).
+3. You can download the APK directly on your Android device (recommended) or download to your computer and transfer it to the device.
+4. On the device enable "Install from Unknown Sources" for your file manager or browser (Settings → Apps & notifications → Special app access → Install unknown apps).
-4. Tap the APK file to install
+5. Open the APK file to install the app.
-5. Open "Ganesh Auto Parts" from your app drawer
+6. Launch "Ganesh Auto Parts" from your app drawer.

 ### Build from Source